Jonathan-source/DV1570/README.md

 * [Usage](#usage)

 ## General info
-ProjectName is a game project assignment made for school to learn about the Lua scripting language.
+This game is made in C++ using the Irrlicht Engine for 3D graphic rendering.
+It is made as an assignment at university and for learning about the Lua scripting language.

 ## Technologies
 Project is created with: